by Bruce Wells | Jul 1, 2023 | Petroleum Art

 “In the 1860s, American industrialist John D. Rockefeller (1839-1937) was in the thick of this oil boom, maneuvering to establish the Standard Oil Company,” the museum’s painting description added.
 “Rockefeller’s investments in railroads and refineries would make him one of America’s richest men, long after the wildcatters in the Pennsylvania fields had gone bust.”

-With consumers increasingly demanding kerosene for lamps (and soon gasoline for autos), the search for oilfields moved westward.
-Meanwhile, the young petroleum industry developed safety and accident prevention methods alongside new oilfield firefighting technologies.
+Following the Civil War, with consumers increasingly demanding kerosene for lamps (and soon gasoline for autos), the search for oilfields moved westward.
+The young petroleum industry also developed safety and accident prevention methods alongside new oilfield firefighting technologies.

 _______________________